Launched in 2024, the purpose of the BCC's online directory of UK combinatorialists is to

 How will the directory be kept up-to-date?

 The annual census date will be 1st September, at which point the directory will be archived for the year.
 Existing members, institutional reps and subscribers to the mailing list will subsequently be encouraged to update their entries and to encourage others to sign up.
-The census date is chosen to align with the traditional publication of the Bulletin and to encourage updates/new additions at the start of the academic year.
+The census date is chosen to align with the traditional publication of the Bulletin and to capture updates/new additions at the start of the academic year.

 What measures are in place to ensure that entries are correct?